-3.2 File Structure
+3.2 Directory Structure

-The <path to Dyalog>\SALT\spice directory contains the predefined user commands that are installed with Dyalog.
+The [DYALOG]\SALT\spice directory contains the predefined user commands that are installed with Dyalog.

 The spice directory can only be moved to a different location by moving its parent SALT directory and setting the SALT environment variable accordingly.
-For information on moving the SALT directory and setting the environment variable, see the Dyalog SALT Reference Guide.
+For information on moving the SALT directory and setting the environment variable, see the SALT User Guide.